-Reduced knowledge and skills - This occurs when flight crew have been removed from the role for an extended period of time.
-Any extension of recurrent training validity may impact their current knowledge levels and multiple changes to procedures on a regular basis may cause confusion.
-This issue applies to all staff, in particular those with specialized skill sets.
-Some 48 percent of survey respondents indicated this was a concern.
+Reduced knowledge and skills - Knowledge and skills may deteriorate when flight crew have been removed from their roles for an extended period of time.
+Any extension of recurrent training validity may impact their current knowledge levels, and multiple changes to procedures on a regular basis may cause confusion.
+This issue applies to all staff, in particular these with a specialized skill set.
+Fifty-three percent of survey respondents indicated this was a concern.